An accounting and finance degree in Ireland typically covers a wide range of accounting, finance, and business topics.

 - Suggested course: MSc in Financing and Accounting Management

-Through its Business School, Dublin City University offers undergraduate and graduate degrees in accounting and finance.
-At the undergraduate level, the BA in Accounting and Finance serves as a premier degree in the country that enables students to gain knowledge and skills required in a wide range of industries.
+Dublin City University offers undergraduate and graduate degrees in accounting and finance through the DCU Business School.
+At the undergraduate level, the BA in Accounting and Finance is a premier degree in the country that enables students to gain the knowledge and skills required in various industries.
 At the master's level, different accounting and finance programmes provide detailed study options.
 The curriculum encourages critical and creative thinking, communication and teamwork skills, and other professional qualities that help students become tomorrow's business leaders.
+Graduates from DCU can pursue careers in public service, financial services, and accountancy companies and get into academics.

 - Suggested course: BA in Accounting and Finance